superfly/docs/flyctl/installing.html.md

 ```cmd
 curl -L https://fly.io/install.sh | sh
 ```
 After that, you should add the flyctl directory to your shell rc file.
 Check the output of the install script for the exact command.
-Copy, paste and run it and the `flyctl` keyword will be available everywhere.
-Or for maximum efficiency, you can use the `fly` keyword!
+Copy, paste and run it and the `flyctl` command will be available everywhere.
+Or for maximum efficiency, you can use the `fly` command!

 <h2 id="linux" class="group flex items-center relative mt-14 sm:mt-16 mb-10 group text-navy font-heading pb-1 border-b">
   <a href="#linux" class="absolute ml-[-1em] pr-[0.5em] after:hash opacity-0 group-hover:opacity-50 transition-all" aria-label="Anchor"></a>